GG23800/Perso_C/README.md

-All work in this repository is on the public domaine and are free.
+All works in this repository are on the public domaine and are free.